Rabun0510/Getdata012-project/README.md

 This file contains information about the tidy dataset that was creating using the data as described above.

 ###run_analysis.R
 This R-script file contains the source code that was written to obtain and clean the given dataset to have a output as required for the course project.
-A brief description of the data manipulation is given here:

 The following files from the original dataset were used.
 A short description of what information was obtained from each file is given: